ShackWoods/Worst_web_project/review_157_.md

 Just the same trailing slash error on lines 4,5,7 and 8 as Communication.html

 #### WFC.html
-On lines 31 and 42 we have main elements inside of a main elements.
+- On lines 31 and 42 we have main elements inside of a main elements.

-A document should only have one main element
+- A document should only have one main element

-The main elements on lines 18, 31, and 47 as well as the div elements on lines 19, 32, and 48 are not closed.
+- The main elements on lines 18, 31, and 47 as well as the div elements on lines 19, 32, and 48 are not closed.

-Interestingly, on line 42 there is a closing </p> tag, but no opening <p> tag.
+-Interestingly, on line 42 there is a closing p tag, but no opening p tag.

 #### onlinebanking.html
 Line 11 has a minor mispelling of height in the img tag, and on line 17 there is an unclosed dl tag.